Anurag31082002/Restaurant/README.md

+# Restaurant Management App

+This project is a restaurant management application built with React for the frontend and JSON server for the backend.
+It allows users to add, delete, and view a list of restaurants.

-# Getting Started with Create React App
+## Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App.

 ## Available Scripts